bitfunk/action-workflows/README.md

 # Bitfunk Action Workflows

-GitHub Action workflows for [reuse](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+GitHub Action workflows for [reuse](https://docs.github.com/en/actions/using-workflows/reusing-workflows) written in Kotlin.

+## Workflows

-## Auto approve
+### Auto approve

 This will approve a pull-request when the owner (wmontwe) comments with :+1: